ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

     2. Mario: Super Mario Bros Theme Song
     3. Stranger Things: Stranger Things Theme Song
     4. All Star: All-Star by Smash Mouth Chorus
-    5. Tetris: Class Tetris Game Theme Song
+    5. Tetris: Classic Tetris Game Theme Song
     6. Fortnite: Fortnite Default Dance Song

 - **Display**
-The robot has a small 1-inch LCD display that displays a menu that makes accessing the dances and music a lot easier:
+The robot has a small 1-inch LCD display that displays a menu that makes accessing the dances and music a lot easier

+- **Keypad**
+The robot has a 6 key keypad that takes in user input, it requires a password to start! (hint: 1234)

+- **Sonar**
+The robot has an ultrasonic sensor that detects walls and motion

 ## How we built it
 The professors provided a 3D printed robot chassis for us to house all the components in.